 Buttercup was historically used as a treatment for lung complaints and arthritis, but it’s actually quite irritating to handle raw and shouldn’t be consumed.

-Buttercup flowers are also irritating to pets and livestock, so only plant in areas they won’t access.
+The Ranunculus flower is also irritating to pets and livestock, so only plant in areas they won’t access.

 Most varieties with single flowers are attractive to pollinators like butterflies and bees, but it’s primarily an ornamental plant.